BDC Hamburger Icon

 What is a general ledger?

 A general ledger is a record of a company’s financial transactions.
 General ledger accounting summarizes and sorts a company’s financial information.
-Most businesses track this financial accounting information with accounting software.
+Most businesses track this financial accounting data with accounting software.

-• Revenue: Revenue is the cash earned from the sale of a company’s products or services.
+• Revenue: Revenue is the money earned from the sale of a company’s products or services.
 In accrual accounting, unlike cash accounting, companies must record revenue when it’s earned, not when it’s received.

 • Liabilities: An accounting liability is anything your company owes.
 The liability account is where your company records things like debt, customer prepayments and deferred income taxes.